 SAI proposes to spray large quantities of sulphur particles (e.g. sulphur dioxide) into the stratosphere (the upper layer of the atmosphere) to act as a reflective barrier against incoming sunlight.
 Proposals range from shooting particles from artillery guns, using large hoses to the sky or emptying particles from the back of aircraft.
 The design of self-levitating particles, as well as the use of particles of other reflective minerals (e.g. titanium or aluminum) have also been considered.

-Type: Solar Radiation Management Location: Farms and plantations Impacts: Land Proposal: Genetically modify crops to make them reflect more sunlight back into space
+Type: Solar Radiation Management Location: Forests, farms and plantations Impacts: Land Proposal: Modify the surface of the earth in order to reflect more sunlight back into space

 Marine Cloud Brightening (MCB)